November 30, 2012

-Synopsis: The overall goal for the IR&D Program is to help position the Laboratory to make critical contributions to critical challenges in current and planned business areas through research and development.
+The overall goal for the IR&D Program is to help position the Laboratory to make critical contributions to critical challenges in current and planned business areas through research and development.
 The Hart Prizes were established to recognize significant contributions to the Laboratory’s IR&D Program.
-This colloquium features the three IR&D Projects recently selected in 2012 to receive the Hart Prizes for excellence in research and development for FY2011.
+This colloquium features the two IR&D Projects recently selected in 2012 to receive the Hart Prizes for excellence in research and development for FY2011.

 Hart Prize for Research: Capture and Control about Planetary Satellites and Asteroids Using Dynamical Systems Theory